Algorithm examples

 Enable Consider only events related to the same object.

-6. Add a Prediction event
+6. Add a Prediction event:

 Add a

-block to to save an image of the detected cards,Connect the
+Make screenshot actionblock to to save an image of the detected cards,Connect the

-Relative path: Add a relative path and use variables such as OccurredEventsNames
+Relative path: Add a relative path and use variables such as OccurredEventsNames and EventsDetailsJson to generate file paths dynamically.